janabdullah96/Corporate-Credit-Risk-Classification-Model/README.md

 1. cleaner.py - contains functionality for displaying data diagnostic reports with respect to data cleaning, and perform cleaning actions.
 2. seperator.py - contains functionality to split and classify variables into their respective categories (i.e. dependent, continuous, categorical, binary etc.)
 3. preprocessor.py - contains functionality for transforming variables to prepare them for modeling (i.e. standardization, one-hot encoding etc.)
-4. model.py - containins functionality for running and evaluating sklearn classifiers, as well as functionality for model stacking and model stacking evaluation.
+4. model.py - contains functionality for running and evaluating sklearn classifiers, as well as functionality for model stacking and stacked model evaluation.

 **Jupyter Notebooks**
 1. data_cleaning.ipynb - in this notebook the raw input data is formatted and cleaned.